 In February, the Vermont Department of Forests, Parks & Recreation and the Vermont Agency of Agriculture, Foods & Markets reported that emerald ash borer (EAB), a destructive forest insect from Asia, had been detected in Vermont.
 Officials with the USDA Animal & Plant Health and Inspection Service have confirmed the identification of a beetle recently found in northern Orange County, Vermont.
 The insect was reported through the VTinvasives.org website.

-As of June, EAB has also been confirmed in five towns: Orange, Plainfield, Barre, Groton, and Montpelier.
+As of August, EAB has been confirmed in six towns: Orange, Plainfield, Barre, Groton, Montpelier, and Stamford.

 EAB overwinter as larvae under the bark of ash trees where they feed on the inner bark tissue.
 Once infested, ash trees rapidly decline and are killed in 3-5 years.
 This pest is known to be established in 34 states and four Canadian provinces and is responsible for widespread decline and mortality of hundreds of millions of ash trees in North America.